 So, will you need planning permission?
 Unlikely.

-In fact, it’s estimated only 10% of garage conversions will require full planning permission.
-The rest will come under your permitted development rights.
+In fact, it’s estimated only 10% of garage conversions will require full planning permission, the rest come under permitted development rights.
 These rights ensure, as long as the work you’re carrying out is internal, and you’re not trying to enlarge the existing structure, you’re free to proceed to the building regulations stage.

 - Flats / maisonettes